byexamples/byexample/docs/languages/python.md

 changed: you can still using the ``doctest`` keyword to change the options of the example.

-But because I'm enabling it form the example itself, I need use the ``byexample`` keyword instead of ``doctest``
+But because I'm enabling it from the example itself, I need use the ``byexample`` keyword instead of ``doctest``

 ```python